 2. Go to the menu on the Home tab.

 3. Tap Settings .

 If gaps remain, it's likely you removed your ring for a period of time or fell asleep with insufficient battery.
-Please visit this article for more information on how you can prevent this from occurring in the future.
+Please visit Troubleshooting Gaps in Heart Rate Graphs for more information on how you can prevent this from occurring in the future.
 You can check to see when your last app sync took place by navigating to the upper right-hand corner of your dashboard (inside the timeline).
 Here, you'll find a time stamp with the date included.

-To learn even more about how to get the most out of Oura on the web, check out this article.
+Learn even more about how to get the most out of Oura on the Web on our blog.